 Timothy Barberich, age 72, is a Class II director who has served as a member of our Board of Directors since March 2014.
 Mr. Barberich is founder and former Chairman and Chief Executive Officer of Sepracor Inc., a publicly traded, research-based, pharmaceutical company based in Marlborough, Massachusetts, which was acquired by Dainippon Sumitomo Pharma Co., Ltd. in 2009.
 He founded Sepracor in 1984 and served as Chief Executive Officer from 1984 to May 2007 and as Chairman of the Board from 1990 to 2009.
 Mr. Barberich has been Chairman of BioNevia Pharmaceuticals since June 2008 and Chief Executive Officer since 2014.
-He currently serves on the boards of directors of publicly traded GI Dynamics, and Frequency Therapeutics, Inc., and the privately held company, TScan Biotechnology Inc. He also previously served on the boards of directors of Neurovance Inc, Inotek Pharmaceuticals, Inc., HeartWare, International, Inc., Tokai Pharmaceuticals, BioSphere Medical, Inc. and GeminX Pharmaceuticals until each company was acquired.
-Mr. Barberich has also served on the board of trustees of Boston Medical Center and the board of the Pharmaceutical Research and Manufacturers' Association (PhRMA).
+He currently serves on the boards of directors of publicly traded GI Dynamics, and Frequency Therapeutics, Inc., and the privately held company, TScan Biotechnology Inc. He also previously served on the boards of directors of Neurovance Inc, Inotek Pharmaceuticals, Inc., HeartWare, International, Inc., Tokai Pharmaceuticals, BioSphere Medical, Inc. and GeminX Pharmaceutical Research and Manufacturers' Association (PhRMA).
 Prior to founding Sepracor, Mr. Barberich spent 10 years as a senior executive at Bedford, Massachusetts-based Millipore Corporation.
 Mr. Barberich is a graduate of Kings College and holds a Bachelor's of Science degree in Chemistry.
 The Board of Directors believes that Mr. Barberich's qualifications to sit on the Board include his significant experience in the development and commercialization of pharmaceutical products, his leadership experience at other pharmaceutical companies and his service on other boards of directors.

 Brian Stuglik R.Ph., age 60, is a Class II Director who has served as our Chief Executive Officer since July 2019 and as a member of our Board of Directors since September 2017.
 Mr. Stuglik founded Proventus Health Solutions in January 2016 and has over three decades of experience in U.S. and international pharmaceutical development, product strategy, and commercialization.
 Prior to founding Proventus Health Solutions, Mr. Stuglik served as the Vice President and Chief Marketing Officer for the oncology division of Eli Lilly and Company, from 2009 to December 2015.
 Mr. Stuglik received a Bachelor of Science in Pharmacy from Purdue University and holds memberships in the American Society of Clinical Oncology, the American Association of Cancer Research, and the International Association for the Study of Lung Cancer.
+The Board of Directors believes that Mr. Stuglik's qualifications to sit on the Board include his extensive experience in pharmaceutical development, product strategy and commercialization.